BenJulius/Delivery-Performance-and-DPMO-Tracker/README.md

-# Delivery-Performance-and-DPMO-Tracker
+# Logistics KPI & DPMO Tracker

-Conceptual architecture and documentation for a real-time logistics KPI dashboard.
-Features dynamic DPMO calculation, delivery failure tracking, and automated root-cause analysis.
+This repository contains the conceptual architecture, documentation, and logic for a real-time logistics dashboard designed to track Last-Mile delivery performance and analyze defects.

+*Note: This repository contains sanitized, non-proprietary documentation and conceptual models representing KPI tools developed for operational tracking.*